How to Use Location Data as a Competitive Intelligence Tool

 3. Lookalike Audiences

-Creating lookalike audiences bridges several of the ideas discussed above, including creating profiles of your competitors’ customers.
-Because location data tracks your competitors’ customers to other location, it helps determine their interests and identify patterns.
-Location data helps you identify characteristics such as:
+Creating lookalike audiences combines several of the ideas discussed above, including creating profiles of your competitors’ customers.
+Because location data provides information on where customers like to go, it can help you identify customer characteristics such as:

-- Brand affiliations – your competitors’ customers may love Toyota cars.
+- Brand affiliations – your competitors’ customers’ loyalty to certain brands

-Developing a comprehensive, thorough picture of the competition’s customer base allows an enterprise to identify lookalikes: similar consumers that are likely to be interested in their own products and services.
-Campaigns can target those individuals, creating a focused, data-driven method of expanding the customer base with likely candidates.
+With this information, you can develop a well-rounded picture of your competition’s customer base.
+This is how you generate lookalike audiences—similar consumers that are likely to be interested in your own products and services.
+Campaigns can target those individuals, creating a focused, data-driven method of expanding your customer base with likely candidates.